-Since Florissant is a "pool city" and since this proposed annexation area is primarily residential, we feel the distribution of those revenues determined by population from St. Louis County to Florissant will be fair, appropriate and completely justifiable, especially relative to the increased services offered.
+Since Florissant is a "pool city" and since this proposed annexation area is primarily residential, we feel the distribution of those revenues determined by population from St. Louis County to Florissant will be fair, appropriate and completely justifiable, especially relative to the increased quality and level of services offered.